• Skip to primary navigation

 Instructions

-• Bring to a boil.
+• Bring to a simmer.
 Reduce heat to medium-low and cook for 8-10 minutes, or until mixture has thickened (If your mixture is sticking to the pan, turn the heat down to low and add a splash of water).
 Remove from heat and allow to cool slightly.

 Baking into a pie